normanarnold492/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is essential for programmers to constantly update their knowledge and skills.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the newest trends and technologies in the industry.

 To become a successful programmer, you must also develop excellent problem-solving skills and a passion for innovation.
 By practicing regularly and challenging yourself to learn new things, your problem solving abilities will improve, leading to more efficient and effective solutions.
 Additionally, staying open to new ideas and approaches will help you bring fresh perspectives to your work and contribute to the development of innovative solutions in your field.

+# 2023-11-23
+- "Write code that is easy to understand and maintain.
+Avoid complex logic and unnecessary optimizations.
+Use descriptive variable names and comments to make your code more readable.
+Test your code thoroughly and fix any errors promptly.
+Continuously learn and improve your coding skills."